Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Configure Security in Project Settings from Azure DevOps.
 - [x] Configure conditional access in Azure Active Directory.

 ### You run the Register-AzureRmAutomationDscNode command in your company's environment.
-You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.Solution: You set the -ConfigurationMode parameter to ApplyAndAutocorrect.
+You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
+Solution: You set the -ConfigurationMode parameter to ApplyAndAutocorrect.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 ### Establish if the solution satisfies the requirements.
 You run the Register-AzureRmAutomationDscNode command in your company's environment.
 You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
 Solution: You set the -ConfigurationMode parameter to ApplyAndMonitor.
+Does the solution meet the goal?

+- [ ] Yes.
+- [x] No.

+### Establish if the solution satisfies the requirements.
+You run the Register-AzureRmAutomationDscNode command in your company's environment.
+You need to make sure that your company's test servers remain correctly configured, regardless of configuration drift.
+Solution: You set the -ConfigurationMode parameter to ApplyOnly.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.